DataResearchLabs/sql_scripts/mysql/data_validation/rule_set_06__text_values.md

 SELECT CASE WHEN COUNT(*) > 0 THEN 'FAIL' ELSE 'P' END AS status FROM (
   SELECT first_name
-  , CASE WHEN first_name LIKE '%''%'  THEN 'REJ-01: Verify first_name does not contain single quote characters|exp=none|act=' + first_name
+       , CASE WHEN first_name LIKE '%''%'  THEN CONCAT('REJ-01: Verify first_name does not contain single quote characters|exp=none|act=', first_name)
-         WHEN first_name LIKE '%"%'   THEN 'REJ-02: Verify first_name does not contain quotation characters|exp=none|act=' + first_name
+              WHEN first_name LIKE '%"%'   THEN CONCAT('REJ-02: Verify first_name does not contain quotation characters|exp=none|act=', first_name)
               ELSE 'P'
          END AS status
-  FROM demo_hr..employees
+  FROM demo_hr.employees
 ) t
 WHERE status <> 'P';
 ```